mooreds/docs-1/get-started/quickstart.md

 }
 ```

+Test that that operation is working properly by hitting the **Run** button.
+In the tab below titled "Results" you should see information about your various Google Calendars.

 Then, go to **Users > User Configuration** and check the box to require users to authenticate with Google Calendar.

-At the bottom of the page in the user settings schema, add a new item of type Options, set the **Name** to `calendar_id`, and specify that it use the `options` operation just previously created.
+At the bottom of the page in the user settings schema, add a new item of type Options, set the **Name** to `calendar_id`, and specify that it use the `options` operation we just created.

 To try this out, visit the user configuration page again, refresh, and if your calendar connection is authorized you'll see a list of your calendars to select.